 Head cover and comfortable shoes are recommended.

-Economy class-a group in a tourist bus (Business class is not available in this tour).
+Business class-a group in a tourist minibus (Economy class is not available in this tour).

 The tour will not be operated on Jewish holidays.